zhaonian/Flappy-Bird/README.md

 # Flappy Bird Clone

-A native Android clone of flappy bird game.
+A native Android clone of the flappy bird game.
 Used libGDX gaming framework.